 “It is crucial to monitor and identify any toxic and carcinogenic products released by these new tobacco heating products,” Sarathy comments.
 He hopes that these findings from KAUST’s independent investigations might lead to collaboration with tobacco companies to identify the health risks of their new products and to learn how to mitigate these risks.

-“Our novel approach to identifying chemicals from heating tobacco sticks could also help to improve tobacco legislation around the world,” says Ilieș.
+“Our novel approach to identify chemicals from heating tobacco sticks could also help to improve tobacco legislation around the world,” says Ilieș.
 “It enlarges the set of analytical techniques available to identify harmful chemicals that were invisible to previous methods.”

 - Ilies, D-B., Moosakutty, S.P., Kharbatia, N.M. & Sarathy, S.M., Identification of volatile constituents released from IQOS heat-not-burn tobacco HeatSticks using a direct sampling method.
 Tobacco Control advance online 26 May 2020.| article